deutschebank/fluxnova-docs-manual/content/update/minor/712-to-713/_index.md

 ## Changed Behavior for Custom HistoryEventHandler

-Camunda Spring Boot projects now use an instance of `CompositeHistoryEventHandler` by default, which is backed by a list of `HistoryEventHandler`, that you can configure via an engine configuration property called `customHistoryEventHandlers`.
+Flowave Spring Boot projects now use an instance of `CompositeHistoryEventHandler` by default, which is backed by a list of `HistoryEventHandler`, that you can configure via an engine configuration property called `customHistoryEventHandlers`.
 To add your custom implementation, simply add it to the list.
 This list also contains the default handler (`DbHistoryEventHandler`), which writes to the history database tables.
 If you want to disable it, use the new `enableDefaultDbHistoryEventHandler` engine configuration flag.
 Setting the flag to false will ensure the `DbHistoryEventHandler` is not included in the `CompositeHistoryEventHandler`.

 # External Task Client Update

-If you are using the **Camunda External Task Client**, please make sure to:
+If you are using the **Flowave External Task Client**, please make sure to:

 1. Check out the [Version Compatibility Matrix]({{< ref "/user-guide/ext-client/compatibility-matrix.md" >}})
 2. Update the version in your `pom.xml` (Java) or `package.json` (NodeJs)